-- ultimately reduces material supply costs to businesses - encourages recycling and breaks dependance of the economy on finite resources - preserves the ability of the environment to provide vital services - · ensures the long term stability of the economy http://www.pacinst.org/reports/business\water\climate/full\report.pdf cheaper than recycling represents a temporary dysfunction, or market failure.
+- ultimately reduces material supply costs to businesses - encourages recycling and breaks dependance of the - economy on finite resources - preserves the ability of the environment to provide vital services - · ensures the long term stability of the economy cheaper than recycling represents a temporary dysfunction, or market failure.
 This has come about in part, as civil rights groups make us painfully aware, through social inequalities along the supply chain.
 As materials continue to deplete and living standards rise, businesses relying on cheap raw materials will be badly hit.
 As larger industries, like the transport industry, have long replacement cycles, these need to start to adapt in a timely fashion to preserve long-term economic stability.
+Secondly, emissions and accumulation of materials create costs and represent unused potential11.
+An economy which uses energy and materials effectively is more competitive than one that takes energy invested in mineral extraction and literally dumps it on a waste heap12.